 Rosie is from Dartmoor in Devon.
 She grew up doing lots of writing, running and drawing of the moors.
 Likes knitting and painting landscapes.

-When I met her as model at a lifedrawing day she had just finished a degree in Spanish and Latin American.
+When I met her as model at a life drawing day she had just finished a degree in Spanish and Latin American Studies.
 She was about to go to Los Angeles and planning to emigrate to US – Trump permitting.

 Overview and assessment

-The portait originated with an oil pastel drawing from a life drawing session.
+The collaged monoprint portraits originated in an expressionist oil pastel life drawing.
 Rosie was not someone I knew well as a friend, but someone I met briefly and found interesting as a person.
 The thing that struck me most was her eyes and gaze.
 Having talked to her over lunch, I wanted to make this a vibrant portrait of a young woman about to set out on a new journey.
 But aware of the challenges, still vulnerable and somewhat anxious underneath about whether she would succeed.

 Pastel drawing and crops